 This multidisciplinary area combines low-level understanding of fuel cell materials, fuel cell stack modeling and validation testing, and powertrain system modeling to enable comparison of component sizing choices, control strategies, and optimal operating conditions for proton exchange membrane fuel cell (PEMFC) hybrid powertrains.
 The methods developed focus primarily on heavy road transport, but the results and model framework should be adaptable for use also for shipping/rail and aviation applications Initially Chalmers, Volvo AB, Volvo Penta, and Scania collaborated to define the content.
-As the work has progressed increased interest from Johnson Matthey and PowerCell has also been noted.
+As the work has progressed increased interest from Johnson Matthey and PowerCell has also shaped the project goals and scope.